YasmineElegily/SportsWear_DataAnalysis_NTI/README.md

 Model performance is also essential because it allows you to create models that can perform better than other models.
 XGBoost has been compared to different algorithms such as random forest (RF), gradient boosting machines (GBM), and gradient boosting decision trees (GBDT).
 These comparisons show that XGBoost outperforms these other algorithms in execution speed and model performance.

 #### What Algorithm Does XGBoost Use?
-Gradient boosting is a ML algorithm that creates a series of models and combines them to create an overall model that is more accurate than any individual model in the sequence.
+Gradient boosting is a Machine Learning algorithm that creates a series of models and combines them to create an overall model that is more accurate than any individual model in the sequence.

 It supports both regression and classification predictive modeling problems.